lyraproj/puppet-parser/pn.md

 ### PN represented as JSON or YAML

 When representing PN as JSON or YAML it must first be converted to `Data`.
-For JSON, this means that literals are represented verbatim nad lists will be a JSON arrays.
+For JSON, this means that literals are represented verbatim and lists as JSON arrays.

 Examples:
 A PN `Map` represented as JSON: